Mission-DMX/Docs/Fish_Doku/Filter_Types.md

   * `upper_bound_in`: parseable as float, default: `1`
   * `lower_bound_out`: parseable as float, default: `0`
   * `upper_bound_out`: parseable as float, default: `255`

-  The bounds are not really boundaries, so you could exceed the input range for getting values exceeding the output range (if the output range is less then 8bit can handle)
+  * `limit_range`: `1` when the boundaries should be hard, otherwise the output could exceed the range if the input does as well
 - initial parameters: None
-- GUI update keys: None
+- GUI update keys: same as configuration parameters
+- Note: `lower_bound_in` and `upper_bound_in` cant be the same value

 ### Map a float to an 16 bit value
 - Type name: `map_float_to_16bit`